gene1wood/birch-girder/README.md

 * An S3 bucket lifecycle policy to automatically delete email payloads from the bucket after a few days.
   * `manage.py:create_s3_bucket()`
-* A GitHub repository that you want to have the AWS SES GitHub Connector create issues in. # TODO : replace this repo with a new one that's empty but with the same name
+* A GitHub repository that you want to have Birch Girder create issues in.
 * A DNS zone or name created at which email will be received
 * An IAM Role to be used by the birch_girder lambda function.
   * `manage.py:create_iam_role(config, iam_rolename)`